 For most medical assistants, a typical day will begin with a review of the charts and the schedule.
-In this job, you will probably enter the office in the morning, take a look at the patient schedule for the day and then start pulling out the files for those patients.
+In this job, you will probably enter the office in the morning, look at the patient schedule for the day and then start pulling out the files for those patients.
 The doctors need to review these files before meeting with each patient, and having them out and ready to go is a big help.

 After reviewing the schedule and patient files, your next task will be to prepare the rooms and equipment that the doctors will need to see these patients.
 You might need to get out the right equipment, clean and sterilize it, and set up the exam rooms with all the necessary tools and forms that the doctors may need.
-Because the day starts with all this prep work, most people in medical assisting jobs are expected to be in the office at least a half an hour before the first patient’s appointment time.
+Because the day starts with all this prep work, most people in medical assisting jobs expect to be in the office at least a half an hour before the first patient’s appointment time.

 Getting Patients into Their Appointments

 Another important duty in medical assisting jobs is to ensure that patients get in the door and into the exam rooms in an organized fashion.
-In some offices, medical assistants are responsible for all parts of this process, while in others duties are split between administrative and clinical medical assistants.
+In some offices, medical assistants are responsible for all parts of this process, while in others duties it is split between administrative and clinical medical assistants.
 The administrative medical assistant is responsible for getting patients signed in, making sure their charts are ready, verifying a patient’s identity and health insurance, and helping them fill out the correct forms.

-A clinical medical assistant calls each patient in for their appointments and gets them settled into the exam room.
+A clinical medical assistant calls patients in for their appointments and gets them settled into the exam room.
 In these types of medical assisting jobs, you are responsible for taking vital signs, like measuring the patient’s blood pressure and weight, and asking any necessary preliminary questions.
 The medical assistant in this role records all the information as well as patient answers in the same chart the doctor will be referencing throughout the appointment.

 Medical Assisting Jobs Also Include Working Side-by-Side with the Doctor

 In medical assistant schools, you learn how to perform many of these duties independently, but in this career, you will also be expected to work with doctors.
 An important part of the workday is being side-by-side in the exam room with the doctor or doctors depending on the size of the facility.
-Your job in this capacity is to assist the doctor in any way necessary, making sure you’re close at all times is key.
+Your job in this capacity is to assist the doctor in any way necessary, making sure you are close at all times is key.